Jean Clark Dan

 Jean Clark Dan née Clark (May 20, 1910 – November 13, 1978) was an American embryologist who pioneered research into the acrosomal reaction.
 Born in 1910 to a family of staunch Presbyterians in Westfield, New Jersey, Jean Clark Dan graduated from Wilson College in Pennsylvania in 1932 where she studied biology.
 She pursued her graduate studies in invertebrate zoology at the University of Pennsylvania and spent her summers at the Marine Biological Laboratory in Woods Hole, Massachusetts.
 At the Marine Biological Laboratory she met her future husband and scientific collaborator Katsuma Dan, the son of a prominent Japanese statesman.
 They were engaged in 1934, the same year that Katsuma Dan received his PhD.
 Jean received her PhD in 1936 and she and Katsuma were married that same year.
 Jean and Katsuma then moved to Japan where they continued their research at the Misaki Marine Biological Station of Tokyo University.

 Located 40 miles from Tokyo, the first three years of World War II limited the supplies available to the Dans.
-In 1945, the Misaki Station was taken over by the Japanese military for use as a midget submarine base.
+In 1945, the Misaki Marine Station was taken over by the Japanese military for use as a midget submarine base.
 This forced Jean and her colleagues to relocate to temporary facilities.
 Jean and Katsuma also raised their five children during the war.
 After the war, while Katsuma restarted work at Misaki, Jean moved with her children to Nagai.
 Here she negotiated with the occupying U.S. forces to return land that had been seized by the Japanese military to local farmers.
 She also negotiated to use garbage from the U.S. army to rehabilitate Japanese villages.
 Because of this work to improve local living conditions she was nicknamed the “God of Nagai”.